 - Every page of the paper, except the cover page and page 1, must have a page number--typewritten or printed--not handwritten.

-- The main text of the paper should be typed or printed double space.
+- The main text of the paper should be typed or printed double space on single side of the page, never double sided.
 Use single space on the cover page, in multi-line headings or subheadings, and in footnotes.
 However, use double-space between each note.

 - Leave at least 1-inch margins on all sides, top and bottom (except for page 1 and the bibliography-page, which take a 2-inch top margin).
 Do not use running heads at the top of each page.